-- Promoting and delivering access to our countryside. - Develop, understand and raise awareness of the relationship between the AONB's natural and built environments - Identifying, valuing and communicating the natural capital of the AONB and delivering an associated series of public benefit projects including; - o Making the Cotswolds the walking and exploring capital of England. - Making the very best use of the Cotswolds as a Natural Health Service. - o Delivering a programme of broadening participation and engagement. - Recognising the quality of the AONB landscape and secure the appropriate parts of the Cotswolds as a dark sky reserve. - Making the Cotswolds the best landscape for the visitor to explore by public transport. - Promoting a sustainable tourism approach in the AONB and delivering a series of relevant projects - Building the Caring for the Cotswolds visitor giving scheme and grow the level of support and range of activity that it can invest in.
+- Promoting and delivering access. - Develop, understand and raise awareness of the relationship between the AONB's natural and built environments - Identifying, valuing and communicating the natural capital of the AONB - Delivering a series of projects that help individuals realise the public benefits arising from our natural capital and make the very best use of the Cotswolds as a Natural Health Service - Promoting a sustainable tourism approach in the AONB and making the Cotswolds the best landscape for the visitor to explore by public transport.